Need Help? Give us a call.

 Hand-knit dog booties?
 Portraits made of gum?
 “Seinfeld”-themed enamel pins?
 Whatever objects you love to craft, no matter how niche they are, there’s a horde of consumers out there looking for your product—and most of them are browsing the Etsy marketplace.

-If you don’t have previous experience with the platform, opening an Etsy shop may seem like a complicated prospect.
-But in reality, opening an Etsy shop is relatively straightforward and can provide for an optimal home for your products—either alongside your small business website or as your primary online storefront.
+If you don’t have previous experience with the platform, starting an Etsy shop may seem like a complicated prospect.
+But in reality, opening an Etsy shop is relatively straightforward and can provide for an optimal home for your products—either alongside an existing website or ecommerce platform—or as your primary online storefront.

-Here, we’ll first walk you through the basic steps for starting an Etsy business on the platform.
-Then, we’ll share some tips from pro Etsy sellers about how to ensure your Etsy shop’s success right from the start of your digital venture.
+Here, we’ll first walk you through how to start an Etsy shop on the platform with eight simple steps.
+Then, we’ll discuss Etsy seller fees as well as share some tips from pro Etsy sellers about how to ensure your Etsy shop’s success right from the start of your digital venture.

 Opening an Etsy shop on the platform is easy—just follow these eight steps.

 The first step to starting an Etsy shop is simple: You need to create an account.
 You can set up an account with Etsy by clicking on the “Sell on Etsy” link, entering your email, name, and password and finally, clicking “Register.”
 You also have the option to create an Etsy account through your established Google or Facebook account.